 One of Australia’s most successful wine companies, Jacob's Creek has been producing wines in the Barossa Valley since 1847.
-Visit the Jacob's Creek Visitor Centre set in 42 hectares (104 acres), with a bicycle track that weaves between the vineyards.
+Visit the Jacob's Creek Visitor Centre, set in 42 hectares (104 acres), with a bicycle track that weaves between the vineyards.
 Relax under a gum tree with a glass of wine and some produce from the winery's kitchen garden and other local artisan producers on a Jacob's Creek Gourmet Picnic.
 Learn how to match great food and wine at the Food & Wine Masterclass, and increase your wine knowledge at the Introduction to Wine Experience.
 Like cooking?
-Join the four hour Jacob's Creek Cooking Class, held in an outdoor kitchen using produce form the estate's kitchen garden.
+Join the four-hour Jacob's Creek Cooking Class, held in an outdoor kitchen using produce from the estate's kitchen garden.
 The Jacob's Creek restaurant, Our Table, specialises in lunches made from local produce and has wonderful views of the Barossa Ranges.

 Go back in time at Pindarie Wines